 Frano Milina Bire

-Frano Milina Bire is a family-run vineyard in Lumbada, the heartland of Grk grape variety.
+Frano Milina Bire is a family-run vineyard in Lumbarda, the heartland of the Grk grape variety.
 After many years, Frano was the first local winemaker to return to traditional methods of growing vines with terraced vineyards and ecological farming methods.
 Grk is one of the oldest grapes on the Adriatic, grown by the Ancient Greeks who settled in the region over 2000 years ago.
+In 2018 Frano Milina Bire's winery celebrated its 20th anniversary.

 WINE: Franko Milina Bire - Grk Defora 2015